MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a name="Overview"></a>
 ## Overview

 [**Azure Batch**](https://azure.microsoft.com/en-us/services/batch/) is a service that enables you to run batch processes on high-performance compute (HPC) clusters composed of Azure virtual machines (VMs).
-Batch processes are ideal for handling compute-intensive tasks such as rendering videos and performing financial risk analysis that can run unattended.
+Batch processes are ideal for handling compute-intensive tasks such as rendering videos and performing large-scale financial risk analyses that can run unattended.
 Azure Batch uses [VM scale sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-overview) to scale up and down as needed to ensure that adequate compute resources are available to handle the workload, while preventing you from paying for resources that you don't need.

 Azure Batch services are oriented around three major components: **storage**, **pools**, and **jobs**. **Storage** is implemented through Azure Storage, and is where data input and output are stored. **Pools** are composed of compute nodes.
-Each pool has one or more VMs, and each VM has one or more CPUs. **Jobs** contain the applications and scripts that process the information from storage.
-The output from jobs are written back to storage.
+Each pool has one or more VMs, and each VM has one or more CPUs. **Jobs** contain the scripts that process the information in storage and write the results back out to storage.
 Jobs themselves are composed of one or more **tasks**.
 Tasks can be run one at a time or in parallel.

 **[Batch Shipyard](https://github.com/Azure/batch-shipyard)** is an open-source toolkit that allows Dockerized workloads to be deployed to Azure Batch compute pools.
-The interaction between Azure Batch and Batch Shipyard is as follows:

-1. Batch Shipyard creates a pool
-1. Azure Storage is loaded with input data
-1. Batch Shipyard creates and starts a job, which is composed of tasks
-1. Tasks read data from storage, process it, and write the results back to storage
+The workflow for using Batch Shipyard with Azure Batch is pictured below.
+You begin by using Batch Shipyard to create a pool and uploading input files to storage.
+Then you use Batch Shipyard to create and run a job, which uses tasks to read data from storage, process it, and write the results back to storage.
-1. The results are downloaded and viewed locally

 ![Batch Shipyard](Images/batch-shipyard.png)

 _Azure Batch Shipyard workflow_

-In this lab, you will use Azure Batch and Batch Shipyard to process a text file containing the manuscript for the novel "A Tale of Two Cities" and generate a sound file using a text-to-speech engine.
+In this lab, you will use Azure Batch and Batch Shipyard to process a pair of text files containing the manuscripts for the novels "A Tale of Two Cities" and "War of the Worlds" and generate .ogg sound files from the text files.

-Estimated time to complete this lab: **60** minutes.
+**Note**: Azure Batch Shipyard is constantly being refined and improved.
+If you work this lab on your laptop and it fails at any point (especially [Exercise 6](#Exercise6)), try creating a Linux VM and running the lab in the VM.
+You will find instructions for creating a Linux VM in Azure at https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-linux-quick-create-portal.

+<a name="Objectives"></a>
 ### Objectives:

 In this hands-on lab, you will learn how to: